 A descriptive legend must accompany each illustration and must define all abbreviations used therein.

 Download a PowerPoint presentation on common reference styles and using the reference checking facility on the manuscript submission site.

 These must be self–explanatory and must not duplicate information in the text.
 Each table must have a title and should be numbered with Arabic numerals.
-Each table should be typed in double space, on a separate sheet of paper.
+Each table should be typed in double space, on a separate page and included at the end of the manuscript after the references.
 No internal horizontal or vertical lines should be used.
 All tables should be cited in the text.